-Our pilgrimage begins today as we depart on our flight to Israel.
+Depart on our overnight flight to Israel.
 Meals and drinks served aloft.

-We will take a morning drive to the top of the Mount of Olives for a panoramic view of Jerusalem and visit two churches located on the mount: The Church of the Pater Noster where Jesus taught his disciples how to pray the “Our Father” and the Ascension Chapel, the site where Jesus ascended into Heaven.
-Descend the mount on the path Christ walked on the “Palm Sunday Road” to Dominus Flevit, where Christ wept over Jerusalem and her future destruction.
-Then enter into the Garden of Gethsemane where Christ had his agony and was betrayed.
-Keep watch with Christ and pray in the Church of All Nations at the Rock of Agony, the very rock where Christ prayed and sweated blood before he was to be crucified.
+We will take a morning drive to the top of the Mount of Olives for a panoramic view of Jerusalem and visit two churches located on the mount: the Church of Pater Noster, where Jesus taught his disciples how to pray the “Our Father,” and the Ascension Chapel, the site where Jesus ascended into Heaven.
+Descend the Mount on the path Christ walked on the “Palm Sunday Road” to Dominus Flevit, where Christ wept over Jerusalem and her future destruction.
+Then enter into the Garden of Gethsemane where Christ had His agony and was betrayed.
+Here we have Mass in the Church of All Nations at the Rock of Agony, the very rock Christ prayed at and sweated blood before He was to be crucified.
 In the afternoon, we drive to Ein Karem, one of the most beautiful sites in the New City of Jerusalem where St. John the Baptist was born.
 Pray at the Visitation Church where Mary proclaimed her service to God in her Magnificat prayer.

-An exciting day awaits us as we explore Jerusalem further.
+An exciting and full-packed day awaits us as we explore Jerusalem further.
 We enter the Old City of Jerusalem through St. Stephen’s Gate to visit the Church of St. Anne, where the Blessed Virgin Mary was born.
 Afterwards, is the Pool of Bethesda, where Jesus healed the paralytic man.
-We will continue to see Pilate’s Judgement Hall, the Chapel of Flagellation, the Arch of the Ecce Homo, where Pilate said, “Behold the man,” with Jesus standing before the crowds with his crown of thorns and his body torn after his scourging.
+We will continue to see Pilate’s Judgement Hall, the Chapel of Flagellation, the Arch of Ecce Homo, where Pilate said, “Behold the man,” with Jesus standing before the crowds wearing His crown of thorns with His body torn after the scourging.
 Prayerfully, we will walk the Via Dolorosa to the Church of the Holy Sepulchre and have the opportunity to climb the steps up to Mt.
-Calvary to pray at the site of the Crucifixion.
-Venerate the site where Jesus body was anointed, the tomb where was buried and rose from the dead and the Chapel of St. Helena where she found the true cross.
-This afternoon, we travel to Mt.
+Calvary and pray at the site of the Crucifixion.
+Venerate the site where Jesus’ body was anointed, the tomb where He was buried and rose from the dead and the Chapel of St. Helena where she found the true cross.
+In the Old City, we have the opportunity to pray at the Wailing Wall, the last remnants of the Temple in Jerusalem.
+Our afternoon begins with a trip to the Pool of Siloam where Jesus healed a blind man, followed by our travels to Mt.
 Zion, where Christ celebrated the Last Supper in the Upper Room.
-Together we will then journey to pray the rosary at the Church of the Dormition, the traditional site where Mary was assumed into heaven.
-Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu– that hosts a wide array of art styles.
-A golden rooster sits atop it recalling the place where Peter denied Jesus three times (Matthew 26).
-It was the palace of the high priest Caiaphas, where Jesus was brought to jail after his arrest and kept in the dungeon that sits underneath the Church.
+Together we will journey to pray the Rosary at the Church of the Dormition, the traditional site where Mary was assumed into heaven.
+Our final stop is at one of the most striking churches in Jerusalem –St. Peter in Gallicantu– commemorating the place where Peter denied Jesus three times (Matthew 26).

 - Daily Mass at holy sites

-- Roundtrip economy airfare from Kansas City on United Airlines
+- Roundtrip economy airfare from Chicago O’Hare to Tel Aviv on LOT Polish Airlines

 - Porterage of one piece of luggage at airports and hotels